-First, let’s take a look at why you shouldn’t just use QuickBooks as a CRM, and then we’ll look at some of the best CRMs that integrate with QuickBooks and QuickBooks Online.
+First, let’s take a look at the benefits of integrating QuickBooks with a CRM, and then we’ll look at some of the best CRMs that integrate with QuickBooks & QuickBooks Online, and how customers rated them.

 When you do this, it will make what you know about your customers spring to life.
 You’ll know where they’re at in the buying process.
 You’ll be able to record communication preferences and record a conversation history.
 You’ll be able to make sure someone on your team is responsible for that relationship.
 And this is a 360-degree view that everyone on your team can see.

-Now that we’ve mentioned what you’ll get out of choosing a CRM that connects with QuickBooks, let’s take a look at the CRMs.
+Now that we’ve mentioned what you’ll get out of choosing a CRM that connects with QuickBooks, let’s take a look at the best rated CRMs.